chefsplate/laravel-doctrine-odm/README.md

     ]

 Note that this gets pretty cumbersome if there are more fields you don't want then the fields that you do want.
-As an alternative, you can specify to exclude all fields, and include only the ones you want, so it behaves more like a whitelist.
+As an alternative, you can specify to exclude all fields using the `*` symbol, and include only the ones you want using the special `|except:` syntax.

-The syntax is similar to:
+This makes the response format behave more like a whitelist.

+As an example:

     'default'   => ['*|except:first_name,email'],